-This method is the simplest and only requires waiting until the Sun is passing in the wall plane, so that the light rays are almost parallel to the wall.
-With the Shadows program, calculate the azimuth of the Sun for that instant.
-The declination of the wall is then equal to that azimuth plus or minus 90°, depending on whether the wall is about to be lit, or about to fall into the shadow.
+This method is the simplest and only requires waiting until the sun is passing in the wall plane, so that the light rays are almost parallel to the wall.
+With the Shadows program, calculate the azimuth of the sun for that instant.
+The declination of the wall is then equal to that azimuth augmented by 90° in the morning and diminished by 90° in the afternoon, depending on whether the wall is about to be lit, or about to fall into the shadow.